readium/readium-css/docs/CSS22-npm.md

 ### Usage

-First navigate to the `readium-css` folder, then…
+First navigate to the `readium-css` folder if you didn’t already, then…

 ```
 npm run test